jmpavlick/pavlick-dot-dev/essay.md

 ## Gatesnap Labs

 **In 2022**, I decided to hire some of my friends to help me **create my own software product company**.
 As a hobby, I race bicycle motocross professionally; I have a thorough and systemic knowledge of every aspect of the sport, and I've decided to use that experience to **launch products in an underserved niche**.
 We have just launched our first product - Gearbag, a truly unique cross-platform mobile application that makes it easier to calculate, compare, and adjust bicycle gearing.
 I've built the application with **Elm and Ionic Capacitor**.
-(More information is available at https://gatesnaplabs.com/)

 I've not only had an opportunity to tackle greenfield engineering work in an unfamiliar domain - this is my first mobile app - but I've also been able to develop my leadership skills to a greater extent, as well as **oversee the development of a product end-to-end**.
 We're in our launch and marketing cycle for Gearbag right now, with a few other products in the pipeline.